ShriramBM/MyWorkflowConfig/README.md

 - i am using fish for better workflow on terminal
 - create a fish config by `~/.config/fish/config.fish` file paste the config

+## Conky

+- backgrond live time, data speed usage kind of stuff i love it
+- copy `conky_config` folder stuff to ~/.config/conkyfiles/
+- conky -c filename it is preloaded by i3 config file so no need to worry